Campus (anime): Media

 Campus is made up of two episodes, both of which are in one DVD.

 Reception

 En Hong finds that "The first episode is merely a conglomeration of scenes 'thrust' upon each other with a 'loose' plot to 'bind' them together" and that the production values are lacking, but noted it was effective as a hentai work, "accomplishes what it sets out to do (every girl that makes an appearance)".
 Chris Beveridge thinks that Campus is one of the "simple, but done well" titles from the Vanilla Series line, and points out the lack of "non-consensual scenes", not "terribly explicit" sex scenes, and "a focus on dating and romance" to make it recommended for couples' viewing.
-Alex Roberts characterised Campus as "solid, but unspectacular".
+Alex Roberts characterized Campus as "solid, but unspectacular".
 Mike Toole wrote "Here's another filthy cartoon that involves flashbacks and magic use.
 It has character designs that are cute, if unusual, surprisingly decent animation, and a completely bugfuck time-twisting storyline."